tldr-pages/tldr/pages/common/fls.md

 `fls -r -m {{C:}} {{/dev/loop1p1}}`

-- Analyse a single partition, providing the sector offset at which the file system starts in the image:
+- Analyse a single partition, providing the sector offset at which the filesystem starts in the image:

 `fls -r -m {{C:}} -o {{sector}} {{path/to/image_file}}`